-What is Cost Benefit Principle?
+What is Cost-Benefit Principle?

-Cost Benefit Principle Example 1 – Forensic Accounting
+Example 1 – Forensic Accounting

 Let us consider an instance from the field of forensic accountingField Of Forensic AccountingForensic accounting employs a mix of accounting, auditing, and investigative acumen by recording accounting documents, preparing reports, and performing financial analysis for use in legal proceedings.
 Thus, it provides an accounting analysis from a litigation perspective..
 Say an owner of a store finds out that their accountant has been fudging their books of accounts and pocketing the benefits.
 There is no way to find out how much in the past is this theft being traced back to.
-From various sources, the storeowner determines the theft is dated back to around 2 years.
+From various sources, the store owner determines the theft is dated back to around two years.
 Thus, he hires the services of an accounting firm to research and produce a report with details of all instances of theft.

 Example 2 – Internal Process

-We can analyze another example of Cost Benefit Principle associated with the internal processes of a firm:
+We can analyze another example of Cost-Benefit Principle associated with the internal processes of a firm:

-Let’s say ABC Company issues its financial statements in March for its previous year.
-The statement highlights an error in the previous year statement estimated around $250,000.
+Let’s say ABC Company issues its financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels. in March for its previous year.
+The statement highlights an error in the last year’s statement estimated at around $250,000.
 The precise amount of error is not known and would approximately cost $60 mm for pinpointing the figure.
-The cost-benefit principle states that ABC co. need not to find the exact amount and approximation should be sufficient.
+The cost-benefit principle states that ABC co.
+Need not to find the exact amount, and approximation should be sufficient.
 In this case, a reasonable estimate shall be acceptable since the costs for precisely rectifying the error is very high than the benefits.
-As they are admitting to the error, does put them in a safe position.
+As they are admitting to the error, it does put them in a safe position.